symblai/symbl-python-sdk/symbl/readme.md

 6. conversation.topics(): returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

-# conversation_api class
+# Conversations class

 The Conversation API provides a REST API interface for getting your processed Speech to Text data(also known as Transcripts) and conversational insights.

 These APIs require a conversationId.

-You can utilize different functions of Conversation APIs by directly utilizing `symbl.conversation_api`
+You can utilize different functions of Conversation APIs by directly utilizing `symbl.Conversations`

 1. get_action_items(conversation_id):